Indoor Cat Care Guide

 The Most Common Indoor Cat Care Mistake Owners Make

-The most common indoor cat care mistake is treating enrichment as optional.
-Most owners cover feeding, litter and vet visits reasonably well.
-Where things fall apart is the daily active engagement that keeps a cat mentally healthy in a confined space.
-Fifteen minutes of interactive play a day is not a luxury.
-It is a basic care requirement for a species built to hunt.
+The most common mistake is treating enrichment as optional.
+Fifteen minutes of interactive play daily is not a luxury, it is a basic care requirement for a species built to hunt.

-Free feeding is the third.
-Leaving food out all day works for some cats and ruins the health of most.
-If your cat is gaining weight slowly over months or years and you feed free choice, that is the first variable to change.
+Free feeding is the third mistake.
+Leaving food out all day leads to slow weight gain.
 Switch to measured twice-daily meals and you will see a difference within 60 days.

 How often should I feed my indoor cat?

 Most adult indoor cats do best on two to three measured meals per day.
-Free feeding works for cats with excellent self-regulation but most indoor cats overeat when food is available constantly.
 Kittens under six months need three to four meals daily.
-Measure every portion rather than estimating and adjust the amount based on your cat’s weight trend over 30-day periods.

 How many litter boxes does an indoor cat need?